Theory and Ear Training

 The Precollege Division stresses performance and thus offers several opportunities in the form of recitals, showcases and concerts.
 Students are not required to attend each week, but they are always invited to listen.

-Performers showcase gives students the opportunity for individual and group performances.
-Performers Showcase takes place approximately once a month, and is open to the public.
+Performers Showcase gives students the opportunity for individual and group performances.
+Performers Showcase takes place approximately ten times during the academic year, and is open to the public.
 To sign up for a showcase, students will need to submit an agreement form to the Precollege office.
 Forms are accepted three weeks before each scheduled showcase.
 Forms will not be accepted before this three-week window.
 Spots are available on a first come, first serve basis.

 Studio & Student Recitals